Proving executive saloons can sate enthusiasts and be comfortable

 Efficient suite of diesel and petrol engines

-Available in two power outputs – 161bhp and 178bhp – the new 2-litre turbocharged motors deliver performance that’s commensurate with the Jaguar name.
+Available in three power outputs – 163hp, 180hp and with two turbos 240hp – the 2.0-litre diesel motors deliver performance that’s commensurate with the Jaguar name.

 Captivating performance isn’t what these XFs are all about though.
-Low running costs are the focus: choose the 161bhp diesel with the standard six-speed manual gearbox and Jaguar claims an average of 71.7mpg and CO2 emissions of 104g/km – the lowest in this segment for a non-hybrid powertrain.
+Low running costs are the focus: choose the 163hp diesel with the standard six-speed manual gearbox and rear-wheel drive, and Jaguar claims an average of 70.6mpg and CO2 emissions of 104g/km – one of the lowest in this segment for a non-hybrid powertrain.

-Both versions are available with the excellent eight-speed automatic too, which Jaguar expects to be the most popular option for the XF when combined with the 178bhp engine.
-Even in this guise 65.7mpg is claimed, with emissions of 114g/km.
+All versions are available with the excellent eight-speed automatic too, which Jaguar expects to be the most popular option for the XF when combined with the 180hp engine.
+Even in this guise 65.7mpg is claimed, with emissions of 114g/km for the rear-wheel drive version.

-More performance is on offer with S specification Jaguar XF saloons – both are 3-litre capacity V6 engines, one a twin-turbo diesel, the other a supercharged petrol shared with the F-Type, producing 296bhp and 375bhp, respectively.
+More performance is on offer with S specification Jaguar XF saloons – both are 3.0-litre capacity V6 engines, one a twin-turbo diesel, the other a supercharged petrol shared with the F-Type, producing 900hp and 380hp, respectively.
 The eight-speed automatic is the only transmission choice with these two.

-Both will reach a governed 155mph, with the petrol version completing the 0-62mph sprint in 5.4 seconds, a second quicker than the V6 diesel.
+Both will reach a governed 155mph, with the petrol version completing the 0-62mph sprint in 5.3 seconds, almost a second quicker than the V6 diesel.

 Improved handling and steering